Introduction: Doctor of Optometry (OD)

 Upon acceptance and prior to matriculation, students will undergo a criminal background check (CBC).
 A criminal background check is a condition of matriculation into the program.
 Legal offenses that are reflected in a criminal background check may preclude a student’s ability to enroll in the program or to participate in a rotation which would be a prerequisite to completion of the program.
 Because each jurisdiction has control over licensure of optometrists, Pacific University is unable to provide its students with legal advice concerning license restrictions for any given jurisdiction related to results of a criminal background check.
 Thus, mere admission into Pacific University’s College of Optometry, is not to be interpreted as assurance of acceptance into a required rotation or likelihood of subsequent licensure.
 For this reason, students who have been convicted of legal offenses are advised to obtain independent legal advice concerning related licensing issues.

-For applicants who weren’t offered admission and apply in a subsequent year, a new application packet should be submitted that includes OptomCAS and Pacific’s supplemental application.
+For applicants who were not offered admission and apply in a subsequent year, a new application should be submitted.
 Additional observational experience is strongly recommended.
-Re-applicants need not retake the Optometry Admission Test if their scores are still valid, but may do so to try to increase their scores.
+Re-applicants need not retake the OAT or GRE if their scores are still valid, but may do so to try to increase their scores.

 Admission for Transfer Students